Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210430_ampc_relnotes.md

 * Traceability Agent redaction.
 The redaction feature can be applied at the agent level.
 By default, the redaction feature is on.
 This means that no path/headers or query parameters are sent to Amplify Central, and only the transaction summary information is sent.
 For more information, refer to [Trace redaction](/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction).
 * v7 Discovery Agent can now publish Catalog items even if their inbound security is not managed in Amplify.
 The status badge of the Catalog item will contain an **Unidentified inbound policy** that will be highlighted in orange.
 * API Manager CLI integration (aka Swagger-Promote): in order to work in a CI/CD process, the v7 Discovery Agent is now relying on the vhost / path and routing key to uniquely identify an API.
-* Azure Discovery Agent can now read the tags associated to an Azure API and then add those tags to the published API Service and Catalog item.
+* Azure Discovery Agent can now read the tags associated to an Azure API and then add those tags to the published API service and Catalog item.
 * AWS agents now use the AWS SDK 2.0 to communicate with AWS services.

 ### Mesh Governance / Istio agent